Greater Wausau Young Professionals Conference - 2019-04-16

 Attendees will learn how places across the country are leveraging their local assets, attracting outsiders, and developing quality places to attract young professionals and drive economic development.

 The YP Forum will convene and engage young professionals in important discussion regarding a major theme of the Greater Wausau Region's Economic Development Strategic Plan ...
 Quality of Place.
 In planning for the future of the region, our community recognizes the importance of collecting the viewpoints of our next generations.
-Attendees will split into small groups to participate in multiple rounds of conversation.
-At the end of each round, the participants will join a new small group to address another topic of discussion.
+Attendees will split into small groups to participate in rounds of conversation.

 - Share your ideas and visions for a more vibrant future

 - Weigh in on the region's greatest challenges and opportunities

 - Expand your network and connect with other young professionals from throughout the region

 Dr. Pafoua (Pam) Her is currently a Business Partner with Leading Edge Payroll & HR Solutions and an Adjunct Professor at Rasmussen College in the School of Business.
 She has taught classes in the areas of Management, Sales and Marketing, Entrepreneurship, Business Ethics, Sales, and Professional Communication.